mattungaro/matt-projects/README.md

 Hi, I'm Matt!
 I'm a Senior Data Analyst at https://rs21.io/, a software and data science company based out of New Mexico.

 ## Public Projects
+_While for most of my time at RS21, I've worked on projects supporting data analysis and management at the federal-level, there are a few projects that I've been involved in at the state level in New Mexico that resulted in some publically available applications:_
 ### Work with the New Mexico Interstate Stream Commission
 Mainstream New Mexico Water Planning Application (https://mainstreamnm.org/new-mexicos-water-data-now-an-interactive-journey/)
 - Led data cleaning, analysis, and design efforts.